Blog ComparisonsWhat is Productboard and Who is it for? The 2026 Review

 What is Productboard?

 Founded in 2014, Productboard is a product management tool that helps companies build better products using customer insights for product development.
-The company employs over 500 people in numerous offices from San Francisco to Prague.
+The company employs over 500 people in numerous offices from San Francisco to Prague, and it's backed by large investors like Tiger Global Management, Bessemer Venture Partners, Credo Ventures and Dragoneer Investment Group.

-Thanks to its relatively affordable and scalable pricing, Productboard is used in companies of all shapes and sizes, from startups to enterprise businesses.
+Thanks to its relatively affordable and scalable pricing, Productboard helps companies of all shapes and sizes collect relevant customer feedback, from startups to enterprise businesses.

 Who uses Productboard?